jesutonijesse/simple_shell/README.md

 # simple_shell
-An ALX Project on making a simple shell in collaboration with Mary Faniran
+An ALX Pair Project on simple shell in collaboration with Faniran Mary